shanecoen/the-monkees-project/README.md

 being monitored to see how the different browsers and screen sizes would be affected.
 Using all these available tools I was able to ensure my website functioned correctly and is responsive as possible on all device sizes.
 The image below shows how this responsive design mode tool was utilised to show the website on various device types and brands.

+All HTML and CSS code was run through W3C validators to ensure that all code written is valid and to make sure that it complies with the standards set by the W3 Consortium.

 ![mozilla firefox responsive design mode image](assets/images/readme-responsive-design-mode.png)